 It is never too soon to start preparing for the next disaster.
-By looking back on the actions taken before, during and after Hurricane Harvey, we learn how to improve communications and evacuation plans well before Hurricane Irma makes landfall.
+By looking back on the actions taken before, during and after Hurricane Harvey, we learn how to improve communications and evacuation plans well before another hurricane makes landfall.

 On August 25th, Hurricane Harvey made landfall.
 The state of Texas is still assessing the damage to Houston and surrounding areas, but after record flooding, approximately 200,000 homes were damaged and 13,500 were destroyed.

 Now, just days after the storm, the Caribbean Islands and the state of Florida are bracing for extreme weather as well.
 Hurricane Irma, which hit Puerto Rico and the Northern Caribbean with devastating force, is already one of the most powerful storms ever recorded.
 Irma bore down with 185 mph winds, and brings with it storm surge and rainfall hazards, both of which could result in devastating floods.